adelgado0723/Login-Backend/README.md

 ### Enforcing Password Standards

 In the worst case scenario data breaches, hackers steal all of a company's hashed password data.
-Because the cost of cracking a hashed pasword increases exponentially with each character, this measure enforces a base level of hashed password security.
+Because the cost of cracking a hashed password increases exponentially with each character, this measure enforces a base level of hashed password security.

 - Be at least 8 characters long
 - Contain an uppercase letter